apache/brpc/docs/en/server.md

 // server is stopped, write the code for releasing resources.
 ```

-Services can be added or removed after Join() and server can be Start() again.
+Services can be added or removed after Join() returns and server can be Start() again.

 # Accessed by HTTP client

 Services using protobuf can be accessed via http+json generally.
-The json string stored in http body is convertible to/from corresponding protobuf message.
-Take [echo server](https://github.com/brpc/brpc/blob/master/example/echo_c%2B%2B/server.cpp) as an example, it's accessible from [curl](https://curl.haxx.se/).
+The json string stored in http body is convertible to/from corresponding protobuf message. [echo server](https://github.com/brpc/brpc/blob/master/example/echo_c%2B%2B/server.cpp) as an example, is accessible from [curl](https://curl.haxx.se/).

 ```shell
 # -H 'Content-Type: application/json' is optional